rastabda22/rastabda24/README.md

 And so, after developing it for a while I arrived at a library that is flexible enough to allow users to play with and understand.

 In these examples, you can move a "Player" character (depicted by the **☻** character) with the cursor keys.
-The main example also has the following controls:
+They also have the following controls:
-- A/Z : Increase/Decrease the Views number of COLS
+- A/Z : Increase/Decrease the Views number of COLS [JerboaTTS]
-- S/X : Increase/Decrease the Views' number of ROWS
+- S/X : Increase/Decrease the Views' number of ROWS [JerboaTTS]
-- D/C : Increase/Decrease the Views' cell height (size of the font)
+- D/C : Increase/Decrease the Views' cell height (size of the font) [JSTTS/JerboaTTS]
-- Spacebar : Toggle the grid around each cell
+- Spacebar : Toggle the grid around each cell [JSTTS/JerboaTTS]
-- Return : Toggle the details (such as FPS and various sizes)
+- Return : Toggle the details (such as FPS and various sizes) [JerboaTTS]

 PS: Enabling the borders allows you to see how wide some of those characters are.
 Yikes!